open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/getting-started/browser.md

 aliases: [/docs/js/getting_started/browser]
 ---

 While this guide uses the example application presented below, the steps to instrument your own application should be similar.
-Please make sure you have required [Typescript](https://www.typescriptlang.org/download) or [NodeJs](https://nodejs.org/en/download/) installed on your system
+Please make sure you have required [Typescript](https://www.typescriptlang.org/download) or [NodeJs](https://nodejs.org/en/download/) installed on your system.

 ## Example Application